-While the IFR will normally be scheduled based on a regular five-year cycle with other ICANN reviews, a Special IANA Function Review (Special IFR) may also be initiated under certain circumstances, as discussed in the following section.
+While the IFR will normally be scheduled based on a regular cycle of no more than five years with other ICANN reviews, a Special IANA Function Review (Special IFR) may also be initiated under certain circumstances, as discussed in the following section.

 For further details, please see Annex F.